1. Find your Registration Time

 New First-Year Students: You will receive your adviser’s name during orientation, and will have opportunities for academic advising prior to your registration appointment time.
 A normal course load is 4 courses, though 5 is allowed.

 - Bring your list of potential courses to your adviser meeting.
 Your adviser will check to make sure you are on track, and let you know if any courses need to be changed.
-Once your course list is approved, your advisor may electronically grant you registration clearance, allowing you to register online at your appointed time.
+Once your course list is approved, your adviser may electronically grant you registration clearance, allowing you to register online at your appointed time.
 Alternately, the adviser may sign your Registration Form, which you may bring into the Registrar’s Office in order to add your courses.

 3. Clear any Holds